dianjinoh/HeavenMS/README.md

    1. Not sure why but if only one `game client` is launched, it will be terminated automatically after a few seconds (see this happening in task manager)
          * ![game-client-2.gif](external-files/screenshot/game-client-2.gif)
 2. ***Important:*** the `game client` server connection IP address must align to the one declared in the server file [config.yaml](config.yaml).
 If not weird issues will occur such as being kicked back to the login screen upon selection of game channel in game.
+3. There is **no need** to create an account manually in the database.
+The server is set to automatically create new account with the current username and password logging in if it is the first time being used/does not exists in the DB.

 ---